lee-jason/breadnotes/DOCKER_README.md

 6. Update `.env` with your `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`

 ### AWS S3 Setup (Optional for Development)

-For local development, you can use the included MinIO service instead of AWS S3.

 To use AWS S3:
 1. Update `.env` with your AWS credentials